fesor/request-objects/README.md

     }
 ```

-Bundle doesn't require any additional configurations, but you could also specify error response
+Bundle doesn't require any additional configuration, but you could also specify an error response
 provider service in bundle config.
-We will back to this in "Handle validation errors" section.
+We will come back to this in "Handle validation errors" section.

 ### Define your request objects